www.weldreality.com.

 The

-function of purchasing is to attain the best quality at the lowest price.
+function of purchasing should be to attain the best quality of course at the lowest price.
 Let

-the weld supplier control the stocking / requisitions for weld consumables through
+the weld supplier control the stocking / requisitions for weld consumables that are attained through

 [d] The Smith plant